ItzCoolllllll/Carrot-website/ourcompany.md

 Vice-chairperson: Kenward Da Melon
 ```
 ```
-Carrot, as stated just now, created LabXTalens in a quite funny way.
+Carrot, as introduced just now, created LabXTalens in a quite funny way.

 -reponsible for both internal and external matters